In Revelation the 14th chapter we are introduced to the term “Babylon” representing a key target of the wrathful judgement of God.

 So what do we learn from the beginnings of Babylon?

 1. First, if God promises that he will not allow an overflowing flood to destroy us, believe him!
-Don’t spend your time and resources in building nothing but your own self protections.
-If we are truly serving him, Jesus promised to always be with us to help us.
+Don’t spend your time and resources in building nothing but your own self protections against the floods of hypocrisy.
+If we are truly serving him, Jesus promised to always be with us to help us overcome hypocrisy.
+Believe him!

 “And Jesus came and spake unto them, saying, All power is given unto me in heaven and in earth.
 Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.
 Amen.” ~ Matthew 28:18-20